Frank-Pechar/forkify/README.md

 - Protected Fields and Methods for Class Inheritance
 - Event Delegation for Elements Not Yet Created in DOM
 - Display Spinner Animation for Asynchronous Fetch Downloads and Uploads
+- Update Routine (render only changed DOM Text and Attributes)
+- Update - Created Document Fragment - Used document.createRange().createContextualFragment()
+- Update - For Comparisons - Used isEqualNode() and nodeValue
 - Retrieved Form Input using FormData() Method
 - Converted Input Data Array to Object using Object.fromEntries() Method
 - Converted Object to Array using Object.entries() Method